Menü

 Should registration be obligatory in the life sciences?

 Preregistration of studies is mandatory in certain contexts, particularly in the field of medicine.
 Some countries, academic journals and research funding bodies have developed corresponding requirements for clinical trials in these areas.
+These include, for example, journals whose editors are members of the International Committee of Medical Journal Editors (ICMJE).

 We recommend checking in advance whether your project is subject to mandatory registration and/or under which conditions registration may be required.
 A good place to start is the German Clinical Trials Register (DRKS) or the website of the World Health Organisation.
 Preregistration is mandatory in certain circumstances, for example if the study involves test subjects.